radixdlt/babylon-node/docs/development/README.md

 Main dependencies:
 - Java 17.0.4+ SDK installed and configured.
 It's very important to have at least 17.0.4, else you will hit Java Compiler bugs.
-- Install the latest [rust toolchain](https://www.rust-lang.org/tools/install).
-If you hit any rust compilation issues, try `rustup update` and try again.
-If you still hit issues, ensure you're running with the Rust version corresponding to the version in the engine at the given protocol update you're working on.
+- Install the version of the [rust toolchain](https://www.rust-lang.org/tools/install) which corresponds with the version of the engine that the node is using - this should be in the [/core-rust/rust-toolchain.toml](/core-rust/rust-toolchain.toml) file.
+For Cuttlefish, this is 1.81.0.
 - Follow the set-up instructions for [radixdlt-scrypto](https://github.com/radixdlt/radixdlt-scrypto).

 If you wish to launch a local network through Docker: